In this post, you learn about abrasive jet machining. Its working principle, parts, applications, advantages, and disadvantages.

 #4 Workpiece

-The metal removal rate depends upon the diameter of the nozzle, the composition of the abrasive gas mixture, the hardness of abrasive particles and that of work material, particle size, the velocity of jet and distance of the workpiece from the jet.
+The metal removal rate depends upon the diameter of the nozzle, the composition of the abrasive gas mixture, the hardness of abrasive particles and that of the work material, particle size, the velocity of the jet, and the distance of the workpiece from the jet.
 A typical material removal rate for abrasive jet machining is 16 mm/min in cutting glass.

 Read also: Types of Unconventional Machining Process [Manufacturing]